official-imvoiid/AiHub/README.md

 1. Fork this repo
 2. Add a new folder + your notebook
 3. Submit a pull request with a brief description
+4. Make Sure your code is optamized for Colab Free & does not need Colab Pro

 ---